Soluto/stitch/docs/plugins.md

 ## General

-Plugins allows to extend Stitch functionality.
-Plugin can modify resource group, add predefined globals to [Argument Injection](./arguments_injection.md) mechanism.
-In future we plan to allow modify Fastify and Apollo servers configuration, add and modify Graphql schema and more.
+Plugins allow extending Stitch functionality.
+Plugin can modify the resource group, and add predefined globals to the [Argument Injection](./arguments_injection.md) mechanism.
+In the future, we plan to allow modifying Fastify and Apollo servers configurations, add and modify Graphql schema and more.

 ## Installation

-Stitch loads plugins from specific location that can be configured by environment variable `PLUGINS_DIR`.
-Each file or folder of the root level are tried to be loaded.
-It can be single javascript file, directory containing `index.js` file or directory with `package.json` file with `main` property.
+Stitch loads plugins from a specific location that can be configured by the environment variable `PLUGINS_DIR`.
+Each file or folder at the root level is loaded.
+It can be a single javascript file, a directory containing `index.js` file, or a directory with a `package.json` file that has the `main` property.

 The plugin file cannot require npm modules.
 It should export one of the following:

-1. Object implementing StitchPlugin interface (see below)
+1. An object implementing the StitchPlugin interface (see below)
-2. Promise to the object as described in (1)
+2. A promise to the object as described in (1)
-3. Parameterless function returning object or promise to the object as described in (1)
+3. A parameterless function returning an object, or a promise to the object as described in (1)

 ## StitchPlugin interface